Your mortgage lender will insist you have buildings insurance before it gives you your loan. Find out everything you need to know with our guide.

-If your new home has any type of outbuilding, make sure to check that your policy covers a rebuild in case it is destroyed.
+If your new home has any type of outbuilding, like a shed or garage, make sure to check that your policy covers a rebuild in case it is destroyed.

-Buildings insurance is not a legal requirement, but almost all mortgage lenders will insist you take out a policy.
+Buildings insurance is not a legal requirement, but almost all mortgage lenders will insist you take out a policy before they give you a loan.
+This protects their investment until the mortgage has been paid off and you own your home outright.

 Your cover should be in place when you exchange contracts, as this is the point you become legally obliged to buy the property.